mvdh7/PyCO2SYS/docs/index.md

 # PyCO2SYS

+!!! warning "PyCO2SYS v2"

+    These are the docs for the forthcoming PyCO2SYS v2!

+    These instructions will not work for the current version 1.8 that can be installed through pip and conda.

+    Please see [PyCO2SYS.readthedocs.io](https://pyco2sys.readthedocs.io/en/latest/) for documentation for the latest release.

 PyCO2SYS is a Python toolbox for solving the marine carbonate system and calculating related seawater properties.
 It was originally based on CO2SYS for MATLAB[^1].

 ## Installation